 Our business requires additional capital for implementation of our long term business plan.
-We believe our cash, cash equivalents and other investments, along with the proceeds of approximately \$20.1 million from our recently completed shareholder rights offering, together with revenue generated from the sale of Argus II units, may be sufficient to fund our operations over approximately the next 12 months.
+We believe our cash, cash equivalents and other investments, along with the proceeds of approximately \$20.1 million from our completed shareholder rights offering, our sale of shares through our ATM together with revenue generated from the sale of Argus II units, may be sufficient to fund our operations through the end of the second quarter of 2018.
 The actual amount of funds that we will need for our business development will be determined by many factors, some of which are beyond our control, and we may need funds sooner than currently anticipated.
 These factors include:

-- · the amount of our future operating losses, - third party expenses relating to the ongoing commercialization of Argus II System, - the need and cost of conducting additional clinical trials of the Argus II System for other applications, - the amount of our research and development, including research and development for Orion I visual prosthesis, marketing and general and administrative expenses, and - · regulatory changes and technological developments in our markets.
+- the amount of our future operating losses, - third party expenses relating to the ongoing commercialization of Argus II System, - the need and cost of conducting additional clinical trials of the Argus II System for other applications, - the amount of our research and development, including research and development for Orion visual prosthesis, marketing and general and administrative expenses, and - regulatory changes and technological developments in our markets.